operator-framework/operator-sdk/website/content/en/docs/contribution-guidelines/releasing.md

 ### Patch releases in parallel:

-  - Releasing in order is nice but not worth inconvenience.
+  - Releasing in order is nice but not worth the inconvenience.
 Release order affects the order on GitHub releases, and which is labeled "latest release".
-  - Do not unlock v* while other releases are in progress.
+  - Do not unlock v.* branches while other releases are in progress.
 Instead, have an admin do the merges.
   - Release announcements should be consolidated.

 [netlify-deploy]:https://docs.netlify.com/site-deploys/overview/#deploy-summary